 • Know what individual elements you are going to be charged for before or after they are incurred.

-• Incentive for keeping your account in credit and Interest given
+• Incentive for keeping your account in credit and Interest gave;

 • Any charges and fees for insufficient funds and interest.

-• Could you earn more interest from your current account or paying it in to a savings account higher or high interest account?
+• Could you earn more interest on your current account or paying it into a savings account higher or high-interest account?

 • Any charges for switching between suppliers, including moving direct debits, any administrative charges.

 • Timescale and downtime when switching accounts,

 • Incentives and offers for keeping your current accounts;